Frequently Asked Questions. Still don't see what you're looking for? Ask The Advisor

 What is the average lead time for an order?

-When no inventory exists at the factory or with distributors, typical lead time to manufacture is 6-8 weeks after receipt of order (ARO).
+When no inventory exists at the factory or with distributors, typical lead time to manufacture in the US is 8-10 weeks after receipt of order (ARO).
+For any parts manufactured in our China facility, lead time would be up to 30 weeks.
+For more information on the current shipping and logistic situation CLICK HERE!

 How are solid cores secured to a cable?